tranac/flying_bastion/GameDesignDoc.md

 ### Item Three: Air Soldier
 ![AirSoldier](images/airsoldier1.png "AirSoldier")

 `AirSoldier`s are enemies.
 They travel in a straight line for the first half of its path, and then dive bomb and travel in a diagonal path downwards.
-Contact with an `AirSoldier` loses the player a life.
+Contact with an `AirSoldier` ends the game.
 Initial y-position is always at the top of the screen.

 ### Item Four: Tornado Step
 ![TornadoStep](images/tornadostep1.png "TornadoStep")